xg-chu/GAGAvatar/README.md

 To test the inference speed, refer to the ```speed_test()``` function in ```inference.py```.

 To test your own images online, refer to ```lines 52-55``` in ```inference.py```.

+To test your own driving sequences (videos/images), refer to [GAGAvatar_track](https://github.com/xg-chu/GAGAvatar_track/) and demo sequences to build your own tracking sequence.

 ## Citation
 If you find our work useful in your research, please consider citing: